H-1B Visa Requirements: What You Need to Know

 There is one exemption to this educational requirement to note.
 If you do not meet the educational requirements for the job, extensive professional experience may suffice.
 Generally speaking, positions requiring doctoral degrees require a doctorate.
 However, a bachelor’s degree plus five years of experience may suffice for a master’s degree and 3 years of work may be considered equivalent to 1 year of a bachelor’s degree program.
 The work you do must show the theoretical and/or practical application of specialized knowledge.
 My team and I can provide more information about this if it applies to your situation.

-In addition to education, the beneficiary must meet all other requirements for the job.
+In addition to education, the beneficiary must meet all other job-related criteria that may form part of the overall H1B requirements.
 Applicants must have any licensure required by the US federal government or by the state or local government prior to applying for an H1B visa, barring any significant technical barrier.

 5. Approved Labor Certification

-Finally, H1B applicants are required to get an approved labor certification.
-The labor certification is completed by the US employer.
+Finally, obtaining an approved labor certification is one of the final H1B visa prerequisites.
+The labor certification is completed by the US employer and is an important step in meeting H1B requirements.
 This ensures that the foreign beneficiary will be treated appropriately and that the American labor market will not be hurt by hiring the foreign beneficiary.

 The labor certification is usually submitted to the Department of Labor online through their FLAG system.
 This form will provide information about the employer, the attorney, and wages.
 It will also ensure that there are no labor disputes or strikes at the workplace.
 If the Department of Labor finds there to be any labor disputes, the H1B visa will be rejected.

-The labor certification application is quite complex.
+The labor certification application is quite complex and is an important component of meeting H1B requirements.
 Therefore, it is recommended that an attorney helps you complete this labor certification application.
 My team and I would be happy to assist you with it, as well as with the rest of the H1B application process.

 6. Conclusion

 The H1B is a powerful visa that enables foreign nationals to work in “specialty occupations”.
-To be eligible for an H1B visa, you must have a job offer from a US employer willing to sponsor you, plan to work in a specialty occupation, meet all the requirements for the industry standard for the job you hope to perform, and have an approved labor certification.
+To satisfy the H1B qualifications, you must have a job offer from a U.S. employer willing to sponsor you, plan to work in a specialty occupation, meet all the industry standard requirements for the job, and obtain an approved labor certification.

-If you have any questions about any of the requirements discussed in this guide or about the H1B visa in general, feel free to contact me directly.
-I can be reached at contact@ashoorilaw.com.
+If you have any questions about any of the requirements discussed in this guide or about the H1B visa in general, Ashoori Law would be happy to assist you.
+You can also feel free to email me directly at contact@ashoorilaw.com.
 I am very responsive via email and I would be happy to help you.

 Resources: